paritytech/parachains-integration-tests/README.md

 Default event listener timeout can be overriden by the `timeout` attribute.

+There are two different and compatible ways (you can apply both at the same time) of checking if an event returns the expected values: comparing the "whole" `result`, or comparing by `atrributes`.

+- `result`: When the event is defined in the _runtime_ as a _Tuple_, the event result is returned as an ordered _array_ of its elements.
+In case it is defined as a _Struct_, the event result is returned as an _object_.

+  E.g:
+  - Tuple
+    ```rust
+    Sent(MultiLocation, MultiLocation, Xcm<()>) // Event from 'pallet_xcm'
+    ```
+    ```yaml
+    result: [..., ..., ...] # order and indexes matters
+    ```
+  - Struct
+    ```rust
+    Transfer { from: T::AccountId, to: T::AccountId, amount: T::Balance } // Event from 'pallet_balances'
+    ```
+    ```yaml
+    result: { from: ..., to: ..., amount: ... }
+    ```

+  Setting `strict: false` allows to check if `result` is just contained in the event result instead of expecting a perfect match.
+For a _Tuple_ it means that the provided array is a subset (array items exist & order and index matter) of the event result array.
+For a _Struct_ it means that the provided object is also a subset (keys/values exist) of the event result object.
-Event's attributes must be identified either by `type`, `key` or both.
+- `attributes`: Event's attributes must be identified either by `type`, `key` or both.
 When the event is defined in the _runtime_ as a _Tuple_, the only way to identify the attributes is by their `type`.
 Be aware that in that case the order you declare the `attributes` in the test matters.
 That is because there could be multiple attributes with the same `type` in the _Tuple_.
 However, if the event is defined as a _Struct_, its attributes can be also identified by their `key`.

   By setting `isRange: true` you are letting know to the tool that the expected value should be within the range defined in the `value` attribute.
 The expected `value`'s format is: `<lower_limit>..<upper_limit>`.

   In addition, a `threhold` attribute can be used to define an upper and lower limit the `value` attribute should be within.
 It is expenting a percentage value.
 E.g: `threshold: [10, 20]` means that the `value` can be 10% lower and 20% higher.

   For obvious reason, `isRange` and `threshold` can not be used at the same time.
 These features are especially useful when checking variables that often change such as _Weights_.

+  There is a especial treatment for the attribute type `XcmV2TraitsOutcome`.
+Only in that case, `xcmOutput` and `value` can be set to replace a event `result` with the format `{ outcome: { <xcmOutput>: <value> }}`.
+Valid `xcmOutput` are `Complete`, `Incomplete` and `Error`.

 Example: